 We'll follow the course of the mighty Volga for most of the time, driving down the old Soviet road connecting Astrakhan to Stalingrad and crossing a surreal and dystopian landscape of windswept steppes, Mad-Max-style settlements and industrial decay.

 Finally we’ll visit the military town of Akhtubinsk, once one of Soviet Union’s many closed cities and still home to a military testing range.

 Day 7 - Mighty Volga

-We’ll leave Akhtubinsk after breakfast and head down south to Astrakhan, the getaway to the Volga Delta.
+We’ll leave Akhtubinsk early in the morning and head down south to the splendid port city of Astrakhan.

 Day 8 - Kalmykia

 We will leave Astrakhan early in the morning for the 5-hour-long journey to the Republic of Kalmykia, an oddly fascinating and melancholically beautiful autonomous region mainly inhabited by friendly Mongolic people.